 Essential repairs Although the cottage has undergone dramatic restoration due to a fire, this work was completed before Alison owned it, and her changes were mainly cosmetic

 Layout Two bedrooms, two reception rooms and a quarter-acre garden, complete with shepherd’s hut

 The picture-perfect Lincolnshire cottage belonging to Alison Lewis almost wasn’t hers.
 She had always promised herself that when she turned 50, and her children were grown up, she’d pay off her mortgage and buy herself a diamond ring.
 ‘The only way I could afford the ring was to sell the barn conversion I was living in at the time,’ she says.
 ‘But somehow I found myself sidetracked by looking for another project, and the diamond ring was forgotten.’

 She started her search for a rural property in Norfolk.
 ‘The idea was to have a country bolthole, within easy reach of the coast,’ she adds.
 ‘Somewhere to escape to with my labrador Flora, and that I could eventually turn into a holiday let.’

 Property prices were on the rise, though, and Norfolk seaside homes were edging beyond Alison’s budget.
 A friend suggested she consider the largely undiscovered Lincolnshire coastline, around Anderby Creek, so she headed north.

-Hill Farm Cottage, not far from Louth in the heart of the Lincolnshire Wolds, was the result: a two-bedroom, early-18th-century thatched house, with a pretty garden surrounded by gently undulating countryside, originally built as a farm tenant’s dwelling.
-The property had belonged to an antiques dealer and his wife, and when Alison viewed it, it was difficult to see round the heaps of antique furniture crammed into the tiny rooms.
+Hill Farm Cottage, not far from Louth in the heart of the Lincolnshire Wolds, was the result: a two-bedroom, early-18th-century thatched house, with a pretty garden surrounded by gently undulating countryside.
+‘When I first walked inside the cottage, it hugged me and instantly I knew I had found my gem,’ she says.